What is Personal Liability Insurance?

 When you get a policy, you can choose how much cover you’d like.
 You’ll need to ask yourself: How much damage could I pay out-of-pocket in the worst-case scenario?
 How much will I need my insurance company to cover?

-We don’t, however, cover damage to your rented home caused by your pet, wear and tear, or that has developed gradually.
+We don’t, however, cover damage to your rented home caused by your pet, wear and tear, or damage that has developed gradually.
 We also don’t cover cosmetic damages (like flaking, or cracks), curved glass (e.g. wine glasses, lenses, light bulbs), verandas, or solar panels.

 Personal liability cover usually starts at £1M, which means your insurer will pay up to £1M for the covered losses you’re responsible for.
 That may seem like a high number, but when you consider the cost of an accidental loss of life or serious injury on your property, it starts to look quite a bit smaller.